chain-labs/antigravity-wishing-well/README.md

 ## Clearing the existing Storybook setup

-Remove the following all files and folders from directory `/src/app/stories`:
+Remove all files and folders from directory `/src/app/stories`:

 ## Adding Tailwind CSS